israf1l/payment-system-task/README.md

 ## Built with

-Java 21
+- Java 21
-Spring Boot 3.3.4
+- Spring Boot 3.3.4
+- Spring Cloud Gateway
-Spring Cloud OpenFeign
+- Spring Cloud Openfeign
-Spring Data JPA
+- Spring Data JPA
-PostgreSQL
+- PostgreSQL
-Liquibase
+- Liquibase
-Docker
+- Docker
-Gradle
+- Gradle

 ### Getting started
 To run the project, you need to have the following installed:

-JDK 21
+- JDK 21
-Docker (to run services in containers)
+- Docker (to run services in containers)

 ### Installation